Tenza/configurations/ArchLinux Installation/README.md

 }
 ```

 Use `blkid` to get the uuid of the disk and replace the 'XXX'.
+And re-run the command:

+> grub-mkconfig -o /boot/grub/grub.cfg

 ##### Arch already instaled:

 If we are installing Windows and Arch is already on the machine, we have to reinstall the bootloader because Windows automatically overwrites the MBR.
 To do so, we have to start Arch Live and do:

 > mount /mnt
 arch-chroom /mnt
 grub-mkconfig -o /boot/grub/grub.cfg
 grub-install /dev/**sda**

 ##### Custom Entries